zbuster05/dictembeds/README.md

 python3 main.py
 ```

-To execute the model, simply run `execute.py` via
+To validate the model, simply check to make sure the model id is correct and run `validate_rouge.py` via

 ```bash
 python3 execute.py